ClimbsRocks/ensembler/README.md

 ### API
 There are two public methods, `createEnsemble`, and `startListeners`.

 `startListeners` simply waits to invoke `createEnsemble` until it has heard the required number of 'algoFinishedTraining' events fire.
-This is mostly a convenience function for ppComplete, though you may find it useful.
+This is mostly a convenience function for machineJS, though you may find it useful.

 #### `createEnsemble`
 This is the primary method ensembler makes available.